sarah-paradis/MOSAIC/docs/README.md

 #### 4. Greater spatiotemporal coverage

 ![image](https://user-images.githubusercontent.com/15121054/222745443-f5c285b7-367a-4072-9c5c-edd5ac9c761a.png)
-<em>Spatial distribution of sampling locations stored in the first iteration of MOSAIC (red) and additional data in MOSAIC v.2.0 (blue).
-Note the increase in spatial coverage for MOSAIC v.2.0. b) Temporal distribution of the datapoints in MOSAIC v.2.0.
+<em>**a)** Spatial distribution of sampling locations stored in the first iteration of MOSAIC (red) and additional data in MOSAIC v.2.0 (blue).
+Note the increase in spatial coverage for MOSAIC v.2.0. **b)** Temporal distribution of the datapoints in MOSAIC v.2.0.
 The previous iteration of MOSAIC did not store information of the sampling year.</em>

 ### How to cite MOSAIC v.2.0.
 MOSAIC v.2.0 is currently being peer-reviewed.
 We will update this section once it is officially published, with its corresponding DOI and other citation metrics.